gregorwolf/SAP-NPM-API-collection/apis/destination-instance-service-provider/README.md

 ### getSystems

-This API retrieves systems exposed by the service instance that initialized the provider.
+This API retrieves systems exposed by the service instance that initialized the provider..

 `async getSystems(filter?: Filter): Promise<ProviderSystem[]>`